dilshan5/ttaf-mobile-sample-android-native/README.md

 # Getting Started
  First you need to clone the 'master' branch of this project into your local machine.
 After that you can open configuration.properties file and set your desired device for testing.
-Paste your apk file into 'appstore' folder
+ Paste your apk file into 'appstore' folder.
+ Set your Mobile platform (Android/iOS)
+ Change your device ID and Appium port

 # Set your android emulator/device
   - Edit 'start_all_android_emulators.bat' file and change the device name